rei/rei-cedar-tokens/README.md

 `tokens/foundations/_index.yml` for foundations. `tokens/m_index.yml` for mixins. `tokens/v_index.yml` for variables.

+3. Add tokens
-3. `npm run theo` to test that the files are valid and can be processed.
+4. `npm run theo` to test that the files are valid and can be processed.
-4. `npm run dev` to start a dev server and verify the values generated are what are expected.
+5. `npm run dev` to start a dev server and verify the values generated are what are expected.
-5. Start a PR
+6. Start a PR

 ## Merging a PR/Releasing tokens